ejvalero/python_tools/XMLTagger/README.md

     4. Run the following:

-    ```sh
+    ```console
     python3 processFromXMLdir.py
     ```

 ## Python Compatibility

-XMLTager is compatible only with Python 3.
+XMLTagger is compatible only with Python 3.
 Python 2 is not supported.